Mid-Side Processing in Mastering: A Surgical Tool, Not a Default

 The most common scenario is a vocal that's too present or too harsh in the context of the master.
 The lead vocal lives in the mid channel.
 If I compress or EQ the full stereo signal to address it, I'm also affecting the kick, the snare, the bass, everything else that shares that center space.
 In M/S I can go directly to the mid and make a targeted move without touching the sides at all.

-Those are the two situations I come back to most often.
-Something in the center only, or something in the sides only, that needs a little massaging.
+Those are the two situations I reach for M/S most often: something in the center only, or something in the sides only, that needs addressing without disturbing everything around it.

 Knowing When You've Gone Too Far